This guide covers Rotorua District only. For other parts of the Bay of Plenty, please refer to the Zero Waste in the Bay of Plenty homepage.

 - Express Bakehouse, Te Ngae Shopping Centre, Rotorua

-- Markets – No two ways about it, if you want to get a good source of unpackaged, often locally grown, produce, markets are the place to frequent!
-By and large, we’ve found that markets, where you can meet the grower/producer face-to-face, are really great for starting fruitful conversations about waste-free food, and developing relationships and systems that enable you to get your favourite fruit, vege and preserves without the packaging.
-Have a chat to see if you can leave containers with the stall holders for them to fill with your desired product for you to pick up from them the following week, or if the stallholder uses glass jars for packaging, ask whether they will take their empty glass jars back for sterilisation and reuse.
+- Markets – No two ways about it, if you want a good source of unpackaged (often locally grown) produce, markets are the place to go!
+At most markets you can meet the grower/producer face-to-face, making them an ideal place to start fruitful conversations about waste-free food, and to develop relationships and systems that enable you to get your favourite fruit, vege and preserves without the packaging.
+At markets you may also find local producers of pre-made foods like tofu, preserves and sauces etc. Have a chat to see if you can leave containers with the stall holders for them to fill with your desired product for you to pick up from them the following week, or if the stallholder uses glass jars for packaging, ask whether they will take their empty glass jars back for sterilisation and reuse.
 One such place to which you can BYO bags and containers is the Rotorua Farmers’ Market, Te Manawa, Rotorua, on Sundays.
 For example, you can get unpackaged, locally grown organic produce from Lux Organics who provide most of their produce unpackaged.
 While they package their salad and micro greens, they also provide the option for their customers to get these items unpackaged too, if you BYO box or bag.
 They are also working on sourcing a truly home compostable bag for their salad and micro greens too.
 The Hungarian Artisan Co stocks their delicious artisan sausages, available unpackaged if you want to pop one in your BYO bag/container.
 If you’re hungry at the market, you can also stop by the Tea and Happiness food truck – they’re more than happy to put their delicious food to order straight into your BYO takeaway container.
 Yay!

 - Okere Falls Store, 757a State Highway 33, Okere Fals- come up to the counter with your own bags/containers to take advantage of the loose chocolate and candy.

-- Milk – you can get milk powder in bulk bins at Bin Inn Rotorua (Redwood), 5/11a Tarawera Road, Redwood Centre, Rotorua, and Moshim’s Rotorua, 1197 Amohau Street, Rotorua.
+- Milk powder in bulk bins – available at Bin Inn Rotorua (Redwood), 5/11a Tarawera Road, Redwood Centre, Rotorua, and Moshim’s Rotorua, 1197 Amohau Street, Rotorua

 Say “no more” to disposable takeaway coffee cups and plastic water bottles by getting yourself reusables instead!
 Get reusable water bottles at Stevens, 1241 Tutanekai Street, Rotorua, Farmers Rotorua, Central Mall, Cnr Amohau and Amohia Sreets, Rotorua; Capers Epicurean, 1181 Eruera Street, Rotorua; Simply Different, 1199 Tutanekai Street, Rotorua; and at lots of Rotorua’s souvenir shops.